DeepRegNet/DeepReg/docs/source/docs/configuration.md

 #### Image

 - `weight`: float type, weight of individual loss element in total loss function.
 - `name`: string type, one of "lncc", "ssd" or "gmi".
-EG.

 ```yaml
 train: